thescouser89/snippets/java/java_notes.md

 Identity
 : Each object has a unique address in memory

-When you make a particular request to an object, that method is called.
-This process is usually summarized by saying that you "send a message" to an object, and the object figures out what to do with that message.

-To send a message to the object, you state the name of the object and connect it to the message request with a period.
+Composition

-* Composition is often referred to as a "has-a" relationship, as in A car has an engine.
+: referred to as a "has-a" relationship, as in A car has an engine.

+Is-a relationship
-* Is-a relationship - pure substitution (overriding methods only)
+: Pure substitution (overriding methods only)

+Is-like-a
-* Is-like-a         - you add more methods to the super class
-- The new type has the interface of the old type but is also conatins other methods, so you can't really say it's exactly the same.
+: You add more methods to the super class.
+The new type has the interface of the old type but is also conatins other methods, so you can't really say it's exactly the same.

-* Early Binding
+Early Binding
-  The compiler generates a call to a specific function name, and the runtime system revolves this call to the absolute address of the code to be executed.
+: The compiler generates a call to a specific function name, and the runtime system revolves this call to the absolute address of the code to be executed.

-* Late Binding (Used in OOP)
+Late Binding (Used in OOP)
-  When you send a message to an object, the code being called isn't determined until run time.
+: When you send a message to an object, the code being called isn't determined until run time.
 The compiler does ensure that the method exists and performs type checking on the arguments and return value, but it doesn't know the exact code to execute.

-  TO perform late binding, Java uses a special bit of code in lieu of the absolute call.
+  To perform late binding, Java uses a special bit of code in lieu of the absolute call.
 This code calculates the address of the method body, using information stored in the object.
-Thus each object can behave differently according to the contents of that special bit of code.
-When you send a message to an object, the object actually does figure out what to do with that message.

- All objects in a singly rooted hierarchy have an interface in common, so they are all ultimately the same fundamental type.

-* Parameterized types
+Parameterized types
-- With a parameterized container, the compiler could customize that container so that it would accept only Shapes and fetch only Shapes.
+: With a parameterized container, the compiler could customize that container so that it would accept only Shapes and fetch only Shapes.
 (Called Generics)

-* Direct Memory Allocation
+Direct Memory Allocation
-- With languages that allow objects to be created on the stack, the compiler determines how long the object exists and can automatically destroy it.
+: With languages that allow objects to be created on the stack, the compiler determines how long the object exists and can automatically destroy it.
 However, if you create it on the heap the compiler has no knowledge of its lifetime.
-In a language like C++, you must determine programmatically when to destroy the object, which can lead to memory leaks if you don't do it correctly.
-Java uses a garbage collector that automatically discovers when an object is no longer in use and destroys it.
+In a language like C++, you must determine programmatically when to destroy the object.

 * Where storage lives
 - Registers - fastest storage